Review: No metal, no transformation, but it rolls!

-For the most part the representation of both the bike and the rider are fair but there are a few let downs.
-The rider looks a bit out of proportion, kind of unnaturally thin from being stretched somewhat laterally.
-The back of the bike accomodates the rear tire by cutting the exhaust pipes in half.
+The representation of both the bike and the rider are fair.
+The rider looks a bit out of proportion, unnaturally thin from being stretched somewhat laterally.
+The back of the bike accommodates the rear tire by cutting the exhaust pipes in half.
 Paint on the bike looks great, it’s spruced up nicely by the included stickers, but the rider is completely unpainted and looks odd.
-Gakken was thinking ahead though and made the rider completely removable so fans could paint him on their own.
+Gakken thought ahead making the rider completely removable so fans could paint him on their own.

 The bike is basically one piece of plastic with no real tricks so the only thing you should fear is breaking the connecting pegs the rider grabs (and that doesn’t seem easy to do).
 The removable plastic rider is a bit rubbery and seems like he’d be able to stand up to some serious play.
-The Armor mode toy features full diecast legs which are very prone to wear, they’ve been known to get chaffed from the Styrofoam tray that holds the toy.
-Also be careful with the toys arm as raising it too high will cause the plastic of the shoulder to cut into the arm.
+Oddly, the first one of these I owned was missing the kickstand without any evidence of having been broken in any way.

 As I said when I did my review of the Matchbox Armoured Cyclone, a motorcycle CAN be articulated.
 Moving handle bars are a start, a suspension, wheels that move, and pedals/breaks/clutch/misc would get a bike a perfect score.
 This bike has a rider that could also have been made articulated but was not.
-The Armor-mode toy fairs no better with points of articulation at the knees, shoulders, and the wheel roots (no idea why).
-This toy can not achieve most of Stick’s iconic poses.
-As such, these toys are more cool little statues that would seem perfect for display.
+1 point for an operable kickstand and 1 point for wheels that spin.

 Total Score: (26/50)